 With its high effectiveness and its ease in use, it seems likely to get approval (or clearance) from the FDA.

 Of course, we’ve already started the comparison with the health tracker concept, so we should follow through and compare the two proposals in terms of their utility.
 The patch seems like it’s got a fairly narrow application.
 It is, essentially, just another home test for sleep apnea.
 The effectiveness and ease of use make it an appealing one, especially for routine monitoring of the results of treatment with CPAP or an oral appliance.

 On the other hand, a health tracker could do that as well.
 And it could be used to monitor how the results of sleep treatment impacted the health of a person during the day.
 It could easily integrate data with other health interventions.
 But the advantage disappears if a person isn’t normally wearing a health tracker.

 Easy Diagnosis Should Lead to More Treatment

 With either of these technologies, the hope is that easy diagnosis will lead to more diagnosis of sleep apnea.
 This would definitely be helpful, since the vast majority of sleep apnea sufferers are still undiagnosed.

 And once people get diagnosed with such ease, they’ll probably want a sleep apnea treatment that is just as convenient and easy to use.
 And when it comes to sleep apnea treatments, nothing is more convenient than oral appliance therapy.

-If you’re looking to learn more about the diagnosis and treatment of sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you’re looking to learn more about the diagnosis and treatment of sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.